Apley Hall: History

 Due to the vastness of the house and its substantial upkeep it was difficult to find a family willing to occupy Apley Hall and so alternative uses were sought.
 In 1962 the house became a state secondary modern boarding school run by Shropshire County Council and remained so until its closure in 1987.

 Apley Hall remained empty and suffered a great deal of deterioration and vandalism during the following 10 years and was listed on English Heritage’s Buildings at Risk. in 1997 the house was bought by Neil Avery an entrepreneur and conservation specialist as a family home, the house was restored and subsequently removed from the Buildings at Risk register.
 During 2003 the house was sold to specialist developers who have since divided the Hall into several self-contained apartments.

 There had long been speculation that Jeeves and Wooster author P. G. Wodehouse had based his fictitious Blandings Castle on Apley, a point raised by Michael Cobb in 1977, based on studying railway journeys and times.
 In 2003, Dr Daryl Lloyd and Dr Ian Greatbatch (two researchers in the Department of Geography and Centre for Advanced Spatial Analysis, University College London) made use of a Geographic Information System to analyse a set of geographical criteria, such as a viewshed analysis of The Wrekin and drive time from Shrewsbury.
 Their final conclusion was that Apley was the best suited location for fulfilling the geographical criteria.

 In 2004 the hall was put up for sale and made into divided apartments, the most expensive of which was sold for £1.5 million, whilst the rest of the 8,500 acre estate is still owned by the Baron Hamilton of Dalzell family.

+A Sporting Estate

+In the late nineteenth century the Apley Hall estate was developed as a sporting estate.
+The memoirs of its inter-war head game keeper, Norman Sharpe, were published in 2008.
+Sharpe says that the inter-war years were ’the golden years’ when shooting parties included royalty, diplomats,aristcrats, military officers politicians, film stars etc. He also describes how the estate staff managed ’nature’ on the estate to ensure that large numbers of animals were available to be ‘bagged' throwing light on the culture of estate management and shooting and fishing practice as well as links to neighbouring estates and the estate workforce.